-Prerequisite or Corequisite: CNURS 525 or permission of the program director.
 This course deals with the examination of theories underlying the construction and definition of roles in society, with emphasis on the acquisition and meaning of advanced practice nursing roles.
 Professional issues and advanced practice roles are examined for their interrelatedness within the health care system.
-Emphasis is on role development, leadership, and research, and how these provide the basis for planned change within the health care system and the nursing profession.
-Offered spring semester.
+There is an emphasis on role development, leadership, and research, and how these provide the basis for planned change within the health care system and the nursing profession.